 Tax Credit Insurance

-Tax credit insurance, also known as “tax insurance” or “tax liability insurance”, transfers the risk of a potential tax liability to an insurance company.
+Tax credit insurance, also known as “tax equity insurance” or “tax liability insurance”, transfers the risk of a potential tax liability to an insurance company.

 Tax credit insurance may be used to reduce risk in day to day corporate operations as well as business transactions and M&A including, but not limited to: